frank038/Rubrica/README.md

 - import a vcf file (only selected fields will be parsed)
 - exit the program (a dialog should appear if the database has been changed).

-The button on the left
+The buttons on the left
 Each button filter the whole list using the first character of the first field of each row.
 The first field, Surname/Co., is mandatory.
 If empty, an arbitrary character will be used.
 The button with label "@" reset the filter and all the database will be shown.